 The alley part 1

-The bitter cold stung my eyes.
-I was walking down a long, dark alley.
-It was just past midnight, the moon was almost full and glowing, not that one could tell from here.
+The bitter cold stung my eyes as I walked down the long, dark alleyway.
+It was just past midnight and the moon was almost full and glowing, not that one could tell from here.
 The tall buildings made the alleyway pitch black, except for the dim light at the end, faintly glowing like a guiding beacon.

-I should have called a cab, but I really couldn’t spare the funds for it.
-I didn’t live too far from here, but walking home alone at night was still nerve-wracking, no matter how short the distance.
+Maybe I should have called a cab, but I couldn’t really spare the funds for it, and I didn’t live too far from here anyway.
+But walking home alone at night was still nerve-wracking, no matter how short the distance.

 Being a werewolf didn’t help at all.
 I was a low-ranked weakling, an Omega.
-It was almost more of a burden then a blessing.
-The heightened senses and healing abilities were beneficial of course, but the constant bullying from other wolves having the urge to make it abundantly clear that they were above me, didn’t make up for it.
+It was almost more of a burden than a blessing.
+The heightened senses and accelerated healing were beneficial of course, but the constant bullying from other wolves having the urge to make it abundantly clear that they were above me, didn’t make up for it.

 A gush of wind blew snow up my legs and under the skirt of my dress.